2 Technical details

 [1] 0

-and make a projection using matrix multiplication:
+and compute the projected data using matrix multiplication:

 X %*% A